 The year in review

-In December 2019, Argentina enacted Law No. 27,541, the Social Solidarity and Productive Reactivation Law, which introduced amendments to income tax, the tax on personal assets and the tax on debits and credits.
-It further created a new tax on the purchase of foreign currency or goods and other transactions (called Impuesto PAIS) applicable on transactions carried out by residents abroad.
+In December 2019, Argentina enacted the Social Solidarity and Productive Reactivation Law No. 27,541, which introduced amendments to income tax, the tax on personal assets and the tax on debits and credits.
+It further created a new tax (Impuesto PAIS) on the purchase of foreign currency or goods and other transactions applicable on transactions carried out by residents abroad.

-In December 2020, Argentina enacted Law No. 27,605, through which an extraordinary tax on wealth (a special tax destined to mitigate the effects of the covid-19 pandemic called the Solidarity and Extraordinary Contribution to Help Mitigate the Effects of the Pandemic) was created.
-Such tax shall be applicable only once.
-Moreover, the tax will be applicable to residents in Argentina over all their assets located in Argentina and abroad, and to non-residents over their assets located in Argentina.
-In addition, the new tax on wealth will also apply to Argentine nationals who reside or are domiciled in a non-cooperative or low or no-tax jurisdictions.
+In December 2020, Argentina enacted Law No. 27,605, through which an extraordinary tax on wealth was created.
+The tax was aimed at mitigating the effects of the covid-19 pandemic and is called the Solidarity and Extraordinary Contribution to Help Mitigate the Effects of the Pandemic.
+The tax is applicable only once and is applicable to residents in Argentina over all their assets located in Argentina and abroad, as well as to non-residents over their assets located in Argentina.

 Risk allocation and management

 The project finance sector in Argentina must be aware of political and financial hazards.
-Politically, Argentina has been stable, with some exceptions, for the past few decades; economically, it has experienced both surging growth and daunting setbacks.
-Therefore, while political risks are minor, Argentina's recent economic history has left a legacy of regulations that, along with lack of predictability, continue to significantly affect project finance and construction contracts.
+Politically, Argentina has been stable, with some exceptions, for the past few decades, and economically it has experienced both surging growth and daunting setbacks; therefore, while political risks are minor, Argentina's recent economic history has left a legacy of regulations that, along with the lack of predictability, continue to significantly affect project finance and construction contracts.

 Security and collateral

 Argentina has a two-tiered system of ordinary and registered pledges.
 In the ordinary pledge, the debtor physically transfers the pledged property into the possession of the creditor or into the custody of a third party.
-The Unified Civil and Commercial Code does not require necessarily a court-ordered foreclosure procedure, since it enables the parties to agree on the creditor keeping the pledged property if a default occurs, as well as on a private sale of the asset.
+The Code does not necessarily require a court-ordered foreclosure procedure, since it enables the parties to agree on the creditor keeping the pledged property if a default occurs, as well as on a private sale of the asset.
 If nothing is specified in the contract, the creditor can choose from any of the possibilities foreseen in the Code.

 Trusts, security assignments and mortgages round out the various forms of security interests.
 Crucially, when property is placed in a trust, the secured assets are protected from the prying fingers of a debtor's other creditors.
-Argentina expressly regulated trusts in 1995 with the enactment of Trust Law No. 24,441, imbuing trusts with one key quality: limited liability for the trustee.
-Moreover, the Trust Law also establishes that trust property will be treated separately from property belonging to either the trustee or the trustor.
-These two protections have led trusts to become a popular component of project finance transactions in Argentina since the Trust Law was enacted.
+Argentina expressly regulated trusts in 1995 with the enactment of Trust Law No. 24,441, which imbues trusts with one key quality: limited liability for the trustee.
+The Trust Law also establishes that trust property will be treated separately from property belonging to either the trustee or the trustor.
+These two protections have led to trusts becoming a popular component of project finance transactions in Argentina since the Trust Law was enacted.

 Bonds and insurance

-In accordance with the Public Works Law, contractors are required to deposit 1 per cent of the total cost of a project to submit their proposal and must maintain their tender within the time limit set on the basis of this tender.
-Pursuant to this regulation, this deposit may be made using one of the following methods: cash, certified cheque, public debt securities issued by the federal or provincial government, bank guarantee, surety insurance or demand note.
+In accordance with the Public Works Law, contractors are required to deposit 1 per cent of the total cost of a project to submit their proposal and must maintain their tender within the time limit set based on this tender.
+The deposit may be made using one of the following methods: cash, certified cheque, public debt securities issued by the federal or provincial government, bank guarantee, surety insurance or demand note.